SimonAlling/kurve/README.md

 * **Online:**  Go to [kurve.se](http://kurve.se).
 * **Locally:** [Download the game](/SimonAlling/kurve/archive/master.zip) and open `ZATACKA.html` in your browser.

-The game will automatically scale itself up as much as possible; fullscreen is recommended for the best experience.
+Fullscreen is recommended for the best experience.